verekia/manapotion/README.md

 Do not use, unless you are me.

 TS and React only.
 The TypeScript React files are not even compiled.
+If your project uses different `tsconfig.json` settings than what the library expects, it might break.
+It is based on Vite's tsconfig.

 ## WebGPU Canvas